 It is important to have a normal healthy balanced diet and plenty of nonalcoholic fluids.

-If your Body Weight Index is over 40, then you should endeavour to loose weight before the surgery.
+If your Body Weight Index is over 40, then you should endeavour to lose weight before the surgery.
 Patients with a BMI over 40, have an increased risk of surgical infection and complications.

 What exercises should I do at home?